mmartial/geekier-blog/_posts/2024-02-24-NVIDIA_Containers.md

 ## 2.2.
 Podman

-For `podman` we will follow the instructions for Container Device Interface (CDI) setup from https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/cdi-support.html
+For `podman` we will base the instructions for Container Device Interface (CDI) setup on [https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/cdi-support.html](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/cdi-support.html).

 - Verify that the required tool is installed:
 ```bash
 nvidia-ctk --version
 ```
-, in this run we have `NVIDIA Container Toolkit CLI version 1.14.5`
+, in this run, we have `NVIDIA Container Toolkit CLI version 1.14.5`
 - If successful, have it generate the CDI specifications
 ```bash
 sudo nvidia-ctk cdi generate --output=/etc/cdi/nvidia.yaml